rendall/quest-driven-development/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is a placeholder for concepts and code related to Quest Driven Development.
+This is the repository for concepts and code related to Quest Driven Development, which is discussed here: <https://blog.rendall.dev/posts/2021/3/15/quest-driven-development/>

 ## Builder and Visualizer